aztr0nutzs/KonnxtNstaxK_v1.0-main/docs/DECISIONS.md

 ## 2025-12-09 - Adaptive icon placement

 **Decision:** `<adaptive-icon>` assets must only live in API-26+ qualified resource directories to satisfy the aapt2 validator.
 I removed the redundant `mipmap-anydpi/ic_launcher_round.xml` (the adaptive icon is still defined under `mipmap-anydpi-v26`) so the base folder only contains legacy icons, which allows resource linking to succeed on the project’s current `minSdk` without extra tools tags.

+---

+## 2025-12-10 - Story result propagation

+**Decision:**
+- Ball Sort and Multiplier now publish chapter completion via `activeStoryChapterId`/`publishStoryResult` immediately when they detect their win conditions so the Story Hub can unlock the next chapter without waiting for manual state tracking.
+- `MultiplierGameState` exposes `GameResult` so the screen can guard the publish call with the canonical `GameResult.WIN` flag and avoid firing repeatedly while the player is still viewing the completed run.

+---

+## 2025-12-10 - Story narrative polish

+**Decision:**
+- The Story Hub now draws every chapter title/description/goal from `strings.xml`, keeping campaign copy centralized for localization and future tweaks while still allowing the ViewModel to expose resource IDs as part of the chapter model.
+- A neon hero banner with timeline chips plus the particle gradient background give Story Mode its own visual identity, making it feel like a hub rather than another lobby panel.

+---

+## 2025-12-10 - Character chips domain model

+**Decision:**
+- Character chips are now fully described inside `core.domain.CharacterChip`, including rarity (`ChipRarity`), narrative metadata, and a sealed `ChipAbility` tree that encodes bonus points, shields, and extra moves plus their energy/cooldown/effect payloads.
+This keeps domain logic separate from the ViewModel/UI layers while supplying the data needed to render ability cards.
+- The static roster lives in `core.data.ChipRepository`, giving every consumer the same canonical list of chips; the ViewModel maps unlock flags/high scores back onto those chips so the UI sees only the derived state it cares about.
+This avoids duplicated lists and makes it easy to extend the roster with new abilities or balance tweaks later.